-A customer support survey gives you the tools you need to actively gather feedback, so you can act on it.
+A customer satisfaction survey gives you the tools you need to actively gather feedback, so you can act on it.

-What does the perfect customer support survey look like?
+What does the perfect customer satisfaction survey look like?

-We’ve built customer support surveys for tons of our customers here at Enchant.
+We’ve built customer satisfaction surveys for tons of our customers here at Enchant.
 We’ve figured out the formula for the perfect email survey that gets the most results with the least effort.

 It starts with a simple question via email: